My Reflections as I Near College Graduation | Kimberly Leiba

 This is the tagline for OneGoal, which I joined in my Sophomore year as a student attending Digital Arts and Cinema Technology High School in Brooklyn NY.
 I’ve always loved this tagline because it signifies just that, a goal.
 It’s a reminder that despite any setbacks, the endgame is graduation, period.

-By the fall of 2020, my junior year in college, I thought I understood how certain professors worked and how classes should flow.
+By the fall of 2020, my junior year in college, I thought I understood what my college experience was going to be, how certain professors worked and how classes should flow.
 I’ve always thought I was able to adjust to any environment, online or in classrooms.
 I was wrong.
 Taking six online classes, working, and being a part of two clubs on campus (one for which I was the president), was harder than I imagined.
 Throw in a bit of self-doubt and existential crisis of why I belonged in college, and I was the ultimate Mass Communication Junior trainwreck.

 Small but still very major setbacks included my laptop shutting down on me randomly.
 For some, a week with no computer is no big deal.
 For a Mass Communication student who had websites to build through coding, advertisements to make for classes, presentations to create and share, and a 20-page paper to write, trust me it was a big deal.
 Once my laptop fell apart, I missed assignments, they eventually piled up, and then I lost my motivation to get back into them.